wang264/book-notes/effective_cpp/EffectiveCpp_Chapter2.md

 // because the SpecialString destructor won’t  be called. delete ps;
 ```
-This might cause trouble if anywhere in an application you somehow convert a pointer to SpecialString into a pointer to *string* and you then use delte on string pointer.
+This might cause trouble if anywhere in an application you somehow convert a pointer to SpecialString into a pointer to *string* and you then use delete on string pointer.
 The same analysis applies to any class lacking a virtual destructor, including all the STL container types (e.g., vector, list, set, tr1::unordered_map (see Item 54), etc.).

-If you’re ever tempted to inherit from a standard container or any other class with a non-virtual destructor, resist the temptation!
+**If you’re ever tempted to inherit from a standard container or any other class with a non-virtual destructor, resist the temptation!**
 ___
 Sometimes, if you have a class that you would like to be abstract, and you don't have any pure virtual functions. **What to do?**